Anna Dufault-Miller

 Barbara Hochteil

-Barbara is Co-Operations Manager of Once Told Tales.
+Barbara is one of the Co-Operations Managers of Once Told Tales.
 She is the first friendly face you’ll see at an OTT SecondStory Repertory show because she welcomes all performers and guests as the Front of House Manager.

 Christine Kleinholz

-Christine is a member of multiple improv troupes that perform across the Eastside and Seattle.
+Christine is one of the Co-Operations Managers of Once Told Tales and a member of multiple improv troupes that perform across the Eastside and Seattle.
 While she fancies just about any character, her favorite roles are the Diabolical Villain and the Ditzy Southern Bell.
 She loves using accents in scenes, but is well-known for being able to merge multiple accents into only one sentence (not on purpose, of course).
 Christine aspires to some day be famous, turn rich, gorge on Nutella, and die in the arms of Will Smith.

 Jonni Ressler